ionic-team/ionic-docs/docs/angular/build-options.md

 }
 ```

-8. Remove the following code from your `angular.json` file is present.
+8. Remove the following code from your `angular.json` file if present.
 Note that it may appear multiple times in your `angular.json` file.

 ```diff
 - {